The King is Ed

 Don't believe the self-mythologising rubbish that you'll now read about Ed being unable to read music or the idea that his ability was somehow innate and God-given - even though it was a line that Eddie himself often spun.

-Eddie was the last real giant of the guitar in a cultural context.
+Eddie was the last real giant of the guitar who existed in mainstream culture.
 U2 and Coldplay are now the paths to radio play and stadium success on the guitar.
 That's where where the electric guitar exists in music and culture now: parts-driven; ambient, textural, hooky.
 That's why you can hear The Edge's style in every studio session from Nashville to Mumbai.
 It's what sells, and it's played by faceless aces.

 Eddie, though, was visible.